-Before commencing field operations Delta will prepare a Health and Safety Plan (HASP) specific to the site and work being performed in accordance with Title 8, Section 5192 of the California Code of Regulations.
-The HASP will contain a list of emergency contacts, as well as a hospital route map to the nearest emergency facility.
+Before commencing field operations Delta will prepare a Health and Safety Plan specific to the site and work being performed in accordance with Title 8, Section 5192 of the California Code of Regulations.
+The will contain a list of emergency contacts, as well as a hospital route map to the nearest emergency facility, and was reviewed daily by field personnel.

-In addition, encroachment and drilling permits will be obtained for the borings from the City of Alameda Public Works Department and Alameda County Public Works Agency (ACPWA).
+In addition, drilling and encroachment permits will be obtained for the borings from the Alameda County Public Works Agency (ACPWA) and the City of Alameda.
 Prior to drilling, Underground Service Alert (USA) will be notified as required and a private utility locator will be contracted to clear the proposed drilling locations for underground utilities.